 The Xbox One X is a message from Microsoft to say: we are sorry, we messed up.
 We have engineered a box that is kick ass and will push the graphical boundaries in this generation.
 In fact, due to heavy customisation of the silicon inside of the Xbox One X, 6Tflops of power will go a long way to make it competitive with not just the current Playstation line-up but also well into the next generation.

-The Xbox over 3 generations has a massive library of amazing games.
-It would take a lot more time to play through them than I have now I’m an adult so not going to run out anytime soon.
+The Xbox over 3 generations has built up a massive library of amazing games.
+It would take a lot more time to play through them than I have now as an adult so not going to run out of games to play anytime soon.
 Whoever is complaining that Xbox doesn’t have enough exclusives or good games should look on their shelves: I bet you haven’t played through those games you bought last month or even last year.

 Then there is backwards compatibility for the original Xbox.
 There were over 1000 titles developed for that system.
 Even if Microsoft only brought forward a quarter of those, it would show that they honour the investment gamers have made into their platform and that is massive!